From "Why I Want a Wife" by Judy Syfers, entire text available online here: http://www.cwluherstory.org/why-i-want-a-wife.html

 On March 22nd at six p.m. the League of Women Voters and Carnegie-Stout will be showing "Iron Jawed Angels" in the Aigler Auditorium, followed by a discussion.
 This film dramatizes of the suffragettes efforts to pass the 19th amendment which gave women the right to vote.
 Click here to read more about this event.

-We encourage you to stop by the display of books and movies near the Recommendations Desk on the First Floor, and to check out the links to online resources below.
+We encourage you to stop by the display of books and movies on the new fiction shelves on the First Floor, and to check out the links to online resources below.

 The Library of Congress, Women’s History Month: Provides links to online exhibits, profiles, and other resources of the Library of Congress.

 The Library of Congress, International Women’s Day Photo Set: One of several Flickr sets of images from the Library of Congress, and the location from where the photo in this post originates.